nerfstudio-project/viser/docs/source/performance_tips.rst

 * ✅ Setting orientations and positions of batched meshes.

+  * Assigning :attr:`viser.BatchedMeshHandle.batched_wxyzs`, :attr:`viser.BatchedMeshHandle.batched_positions`

+* ✅ Setting scales of batched meshes.

-  * Assigning :attr:`viser.SceneNodeHandle.batched_wxyzs`, :attr:`viser.SceneNodeHandle.batched_positions`
+  * Assigning :attr:`viser.BatchedMeshHandle.batched_scales`

 * ✅ Updating orientations and positions of bones in skinned meshes.

   * Assigning :attr:`viser.MeshSkinnedHandle.bone_wxyzs` and :attr:`viser.MeshSkinnedHandle.bone_positions`

-* ✅ Setting scales of batched meshes.

-  * Assigning :attr:`viser.SceneNodeHandle.batched_scales`

-* ✅ Downsizing images before sending them.

-For animating heavier assets like point clouds, one workaround for transport limitations is buffering: sending all point cloud data at the start, and then only toggling visibilities in the update loop.
+For animating heavier assets like point clouds, one workaround for transport limitations is buffering: sending all point cloud data at the start and then only toggling visibilities in the update loop.
 For an example of this pattern, see the :doc:`Record3D visualizer <examples/demos/record3d_visualizer>`.